 Keyword research is one of the most challenging parts of SEO.

-With trillions of searches happening on Google (with more than 15% of search queries being never seen before!), there is an insurmountable number of ways in which searchers look for products and services.
+With trillions of Google searches occurring each day (with more than 15% of search queries being never seen before!), there is an insurmountable number of ways in which searchers look for products and services.

 Topic Explorer allows you to do exactly what the name implies: research topics for your content!
 This follows the topic cluster methodology first introduced by HubSpot in 2017.